-- Any participation in community college courses is voluntary and is not required as part of CCS's educational program. - Charter schools, school districts and county offices of education shall not expend funds for courses or instruction offered by private or public colleges or universities beyond that permitted in pursuit of a high school diploma. - Parents/scholars are responsible for the cost of fees and course materials.
-This includes fees, textbooks and other instructional materials required for the course. - Exception: fees and materials will be paid by CCS if: - The course is an elective course not offered by CCS and/or - The scholar qualifies for free or reduced price lunch.
+- Any participation in community college courses is voluntary and is not required as part of CCS's educational program. - Charter schools, school districts and county offices of education shall not expend funds for courses or instruction offered by private or public colleges or universities beyond that permitted in pursuit of a high school diploma, except for courses or instruction in which pupils are enrolled in before July 1, 2020. - Parents/scholars are responsible for the cost of fees and course materials.
+This includes un-waived college fees, official transcript orders, textbooks and other instructional materials required for the course. - Exception: fees and materials can be reimbursed by CCS if the scholar qualifies for free-or reduced price lunch. - Educational Funds cannot be directed towards college fees and materials.

-Adopted/Ratified: October 3, 2019 Revision Date: January 28, 2023
+Revision Date: January 28, 2023, March 9, 2024